Emergency Dentist in Narre Warren

 Unexplained, persistent, and severe toothaches can be a sign of gum disease.
-If the pain is minor, try some at-home solutions first, but if it persists or gets worse, go to your emergency dentist right away before you have an abscessed tooth which could cause fever, swelling in the mouth or face, as well as sensitivity in teeth.
+If the pain is minor, try some at-home solutions first, but if it persists or gets worse, go to your emergency dentist right away before you have an abscessed tooth, which could cause fever, swelling in the mouth or face, as well as sensitivity in the teeth.

 Excessive Bleeding Of Gums:

 It’s not unheard of for gums to bleed a little after flossing or if you have been diagnosed with gum disease.
 But, if the bleeding is extreme and continuous, accompanied by pain, it could mean periodontal disease.

 A swollen jaw is a sign of pain and can be caused by infection, swollen lymph nodes, or, in rare cases, cancer.
 This may also indicate gum disease.
 If you have any questions about the cause of your swelling, it’s best to contact an emergency dentist as soon as possible because they will be able to diagnose what’s going on quickly.